-Some ePOS providers have recognised this trend which is why many point of sale systems now have built-in loyalty and customer management schemes.
-These, in many cases, will be more sophisticated than the antiquated card schemes that many small retailers still use, taking consideration of consumer data and tracking for reporting.
+Some EPOS providers have recognised this trend which is why many point of sale systems now have built-in loyalty and customer management schemes.
+These, in many cases, will be more sophisticated than the antiquated card schemes that many small retailers still use, taking into consideration of consumer data and tracking for reporting.

-A good ePOS system will provide you with inventory management.
+A good EPOS system will provide you with inventory management.
 You should be able to check stock levels in real-time, reconcile stock vs actual stock, update and add new stock and include stock variations.

 Ultimately it allows for greater control over stock levels, you can monitor wastage, and ensure you have your best selling items always in stock.
 Some systems will even streamline the stock management process by ordering stock automatically, this allows you to easily manage multiple locations and to transfer stock between them.

 With EPOS systems being fully digital, you have the opportunity to fully integrate with other providers.
 That includes payment providers, other software providers such as accounting tools like Xero.
 All of these tools and integrations are created to improve your business efficiency and it really lets you focus on what you do best, creating good customer experiences and selling more.